 My kids LOVE to play in the snow.
 Although this time we added a twist, no bundling up!
-Often as I am setting up fun projects I keep the girls guessing as to what we are going to do.
+Often as I am setting up fun projects for the girls, I keep them guessing as to what we are going to do.
 I love their anticipation as I start pulling out spoons, eye droppers, muffin tins, measuring cups, and food coloring.
-(I spread a plastic table cloth on the kitchen floor to catch the mess.)
-Still the girls are trying to guess what we are going to create.
 The looks on their faces were so sweet when I brought in the tubs of fresh snow.
-It did not take long for them to dive in to their buckets.
+It did not take long for them to dive in to the buckets.

 Snow painting and color mixing

 I filled only 6 on the muffin tins with colored water, and left 6 empty so the girls could mix their own colors.
 This is one of their favorite activities.
 They will spend hours mixing and creating new colors.
 Eye droppers work great for transferring color and working on fine motor skills.

 They used their tea pots from our play kitchen to add water for the new colors.
 Eye droppers and syringes were used to move the color from the muffin tins to anywhere that needed brightening.
 I wish I would have started saving the eye droppers from infant medicine sooner, they come in handy for lots of fun projects.

 They started out just mixing colors and adding them to the snow, but soon they were digging in the snow and creating snowmen.
 Their fingers did get a bit chilly, but they didn’t seem to mind.

 I was curious how long the snow would last inside before it melted.
 We were pleasantly surprised that the girls were busy playing for a couple of hours and the snow had only shrunk in size.
 It was a little more of a slush consistency than the fluffy snow we first brought in, but it did not seem to deter the kids.
 This is a perfect project for those days that are either to cold to play outside.